christojeffrey/system-monitoring/README.md

 # What is this

 it's a **system monitoring simulation**.
-It simulates the reading **temperature** sensor from a system which is represented as a floating number, presented in a continuous data stream.
+It simulates the reading of **temperature** sensor from a system which is represented as a floating number, presented in a continuous data stream.

-as those data come, they will be **processed by anomaly detectors**, which will mark it whether it's an anomaly or not.
+as those data came, they will be **processed by anomaly detectors**, which will mark it whether it's an anomaly or not.

 this system monitoring will be displayed **as a graph** in real-time. the graph will show the **data stream as a line**, and the **anomaly as a red dot**.